oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 ## Introduction

-In this lab, you will review the status and performance of an application and its underlying tech stack.
-You will leverage the Stack Monitoring Enterprise Summary page to identify the resources that are down, and review the open alarms.
+In this lab, you will understand how you can the Enterprise Summary to monitor the status and performance of an application and its underlying tech stack.
+You will review the overall availability status of all resources, identify the resources that are down, and review the open alarms.
 Additionally, you will identify the list of Oracle Databases in a Not Reporting state.
 Learn how to review performance metrics of the various tiers (e.g. E-Business Suite, PeopleSoft, WebLogic Server, Oracle Database, and Host).
-Finally, you will review Flash Recovery Area (FRA) utilization by replacing the Tablespace Utilization table.
+Finally, as you are monitoring each tier, you will learn how to interact with the Enterprise Summary UI to dynamically view other metrics.

 Estimated time: 10 minutes